 Manufactured from plastic composite, the guide and seal package provide a bearing surface for the rod and prevents the escape of gas and ingress of contamination.

-As well as plastic composite, the guides used in Camloc’s gas springs can also be manufactured from zinc, brass or other materials with a suitable bearing sleeve incorporated.
+As well as plastic composite, the guides used can also be manufactured from zinc, brass or other materials with a suitable bearing sleeve incorporated.
 Rubber is used as standard for seals.

 The piston assembly is manufactured from zinc, aluminium or plastic.
-For factors involving safety and preventing the rod being expelled from the spring, the integrity of the piston to rod attachment is critical.
+For factors involving safety and preventing the rod being expelled, the integrity of the piston to rod attachment is critical.

-The piston assembly controls the rate at which the gas spring extends and compresses.
+The piston assembly controls the rate of extension and compression.

 Nitrogen Gas Charge

-Nitrogen is used inside gas springs as it is inert and non-flammable, therefore not reacting with any of the internal components.
+Nitrogen is used as it is inert and non-flammable, therefore not reacting with any of the internal components.